Collecting Paper Dolls

 Executive Summary By Narcissa Summerfield and Annette Jensen

 Snip, snip, snip with the scissors; around the base, along the curves and finally the last snip.
 The dolls, clad in colorful swimsuits, stood near by awaiting the final cut of their wardrobe.
-Are you old enough to remember the joy of ?
+Are you old enough to remember the joy of paper dolls?
 Paper doll collecting needs very little room for storage only rivaled by stamp collecting for minimal space required.
 The dolls are an inexpensive pleasure that is not a lost art.
 Many of the outfitted dolls were designed for adult entertainment with stages included.
 Magazines would even offer paper dolls within their pages.
 The popularity of paper dolls was not lost on the marketing branches of several industries during the 1930's, 1940's and 1950's.
 Some dolls required the addition of coloring which kept many children busy designing their own fashion couture.
 The dolls included inanimate objects and animals too.
 Popular dolls that were available over the past two hundred years included royalty, public leaders, movie stars, fantasy fairy tale style characters, family groups, stuffed animals and even cherubs.

 Publishers took advantage of the love of the paper dolls and created complimentary dolls for some of the comics.
 The publishers encouraged people to submit original ideas for the clothing / costume designs for the comic characters.
 The public popularity waned during the 1960's with the rise of the three dimensional fashion doll industry but that has not deterred many from creating and collecting paper dolls.
 Dig a little deeper and do a search at www.google.com, www.yahoo.com or www.msn.com and you will find many very talented artists still creating beautiful pieces of art.
 The search will even provide you with many free resources for starting you paper doll collection.